JungeAlexander/cocoscore/doc/example/example.md

     cv_results.to_csv(fout, sep='\t')
 ```

+This will produce temporary cross-validation datasets, compute train and test error (i.e. validation error) on each fold and report these errors for different parameter choices.
+Note that the dimensionality of the word embeddings is fixed to 300 in the example above (the `dim` variable).
+This means that the `-dim` parameter of fastText will not be subjected to cross-validation.
+Fixing parameters like this allows to incorporate prior knowledge into the model training.

 The outputs of the cross-validation are written to the file `cv_results.tsv` in a tab-separated format which may look like this:

 | dim | epoch | lr     | wordNgrams | ws | mean_test_score    | ... |